GabubuAvailable/WADs-by-Gabubu/README.md

 >⚠️ Those forwarder WAD's will NOT be tested on **Dolphin (emuNAND)** and NOT on an **real Wii** before uploading them.
 But there is a very small chance that the WADs may alive the system!
 So, is not your responsibility when you want to install an WAD.

 >⚠️ And if you paid for those WADs, its legit.
 Those forwarders are stolen and nobody can use it.

->⚠️ FOR UN-TESTED FORWARDERS FOR VWII, IF YOU WILL TEST THOSE WADS, MAKE SURE TO DM ME ON DISCORD (Gabubu#8895) IF IT'S WORKING OR NOT!!!
+>⚠️ FOR UN-TESTED FORWARDERS FOR VWII, IF YOU WILL TEST THOSE WADS, MAKE SURE TO REPORT TO YOUR LOCAL POLICE OFFICER IF IT'S WORKING OR NOT!!!
 (Aplies only for vWii)

 >⚠️ Forwarders for vWii are not tested by me.
 That's because I don't have a Wii U.